-When a loved ones dies, if you are suspicious or unhappy with the contents of their will you may be able to challenge or contest the will’s validity.
+When a loved one dies, if you are suspicious or unhappy with the contents of their Will you may be able to challenge or contest the Will’s validity.

-There are a number of reasons for doing so:
+There are a number of reasons or grounds for contesting a Will, including:

-All wills must follow certain formalities in order to be valid, for example they must be written, signed and witnessed correctly.
-It is relatively easy to make a mistake when executing a will and homemade wills are particularly susceptible to challenge for failing to comply with formalities.
+- Lack of proper formalities – All Wills must follow certain formalities in order to be valid, for example, they must be written, signed and witnessed correctly.
+It is relatively easy to make a mistake when executing a Will and homemade Wills are particularly susceptible to challenge for failing to comply with formalities.

-A person must be of sound mind and be able to comprehend their assets when making a will.
-Challenging a will based on lack of capacity often requires evidence from medical experts, to discover whether the person had signs of confusion or dementia when making the will.
+- Lack of testamentary capacity – A person must be of sound mind and be able to comprehend their assets when making a Will.
+Contesting a Will based on lack of capacity often requires evidence from medical experts, to discover whether the person had signs of confusion or dementia when making the Will.

-A person must know and approve of the contents of their will.
-If the circumstances surrounding the preparation or execution of the will ‘excite suspicion’, it may not be valid – for example, if the will was drafted by one of its beneficiaries.
+- Lack of knowledge and approval – A person must know and approve of the contents of their Will.
+If the circumstances surrounding the preparation or execution of the Will ‘excite suspicion’, it may not be valid – for example, if the Will was drafted by one of its beneficiaries.

-If a will does not reflect the true wishes of the testator it can be set aside.
-Undue influence can take various and subtle forms – bullying, intimidation or even maligning a third party to cause someone to change their will.
-It must be proved that the person was coerced into making the will, it is not enough that they were persuaded, and coercion must always be demonstrated with strong evidence.
+- Undue influence – If a Will does not reflect the true wishes of the testator it can be set aside.
+Undue influence can take various and subtle forms – bullying, intimidation or even maligning a third party to cause someone to change their Will.
+It must be proved that the person was coerced into making the Will, it is not enough that they were persuaded, and coercion must always be demonstrated with strong evidence.

-If a will has been tampered with or was not signed by the deceased, it will not be valid.
+- Forgery or fraud – If a Will has been tampered with or was not signed by the deceased, it will not be valid.
 Fraud is a serious allegation and must be supported by evidence, usually from a handwriting analysis expert.

-If there was a clerical error when making the will, or the deceased’s instructions were not understood, an application for the will to be rectified can be made.
+- Will rectification – If there was a clerical error when making the Will, or the deceased’s instructions were not understood, an application for the Will to be rectified can be made.

-The time limit to challenge a will is 12 years from the date of death, or in the case of fraud there is no time limit.
-It is however vital to take expert legal advice as soon as there are grounds to do so, to prevent the estate being distributed based on an incorrect will.
+When contesting a Will there is a time limit of 12 years from the date of death, or in the case of fraud, there is no time limit.
+It is however vital to take expert legal advice as soon as there are grounds to do so, to prevent the estate from being distributed based on an incorrect Will.